js13kGames/Robin-Hood/README.md

 the plan was to make the castle and cave as portals to new maps but things dont go as planned so make plan and do plan, plan go sideway, throw away the plan >_<

-# things that was planned for but did not see light
+# Things that was planned for but did not see light
 villagers were to move and perform actions, have the village more ... villagy instead i added 4 girl npc with random local difficulty for quests so one will ask for 1$ and one will ask for 10$ per apple